Just routine maintenance on the "

 (Isn't the Venetian blind shadow effect supposed

-to mean something viscerally significant in
+to mean something viscerally significant in the

-visual language of film noir
+visual language of film noir?
+Doesn't it indicate

 a social, moral, or geopolitical stratification?